HVAC Coils: Repair & Replacement

 AC Systems don’t create cold air, instead they transfer heat from indoors to the outdoors.
 Refrigerant cycles through the coils to facilitate this transition of heat.
-Most coils are generally made of aluminum and copper, with copper tubing looped through thin sheets of closely spaced aluminum to provide a larger surface area for air to pass over.
-AC coils are classified by two different types: evaporator coils and condenser coils.
+Most are generally made of aluminum and copper, with copper tubing looped through thin sheets of closely spaced aluminum to provide a larger surface area for air to pass over.
+These are classified in two different types: evaporator and condenser.

 What are Evaporator Coils?